progaudi/progaudi.tarantool/samples/docker-compose/dotnet/README.md

-# Welcome to ASP.NET Core demo of Tarantool.CSharp
+# Welcome to ASP.NET Core demo of progaudi.tarantool

 We've made this demo to demonstrate that out client work in asp.net core docker, hence in linux.